 Through a combination of automatic voter registration (where everyone with a driver’s license is registered to vote), and poor ID verification methods (where election judges in voting centers were not allowed to ask for alternative forms of ID in order to confirm a voter’s eligibility), holes in the wall of election integrity have been allowed to widen, and opportunities for fraud have increased.
 3

 Use of Non-Certified Voting Machines

-According to investigative journalist Holly at Altitude, 3 Dominion Voting Machines were certified in the state in June 2019 based on a Pro V&V Test Report, despite Pro V&V’s EAC accreditation having expired in Feb 2017.
-The certification was not renewed until Feb 2021.
-This also affected ClearBallot Voting Systems the vendor used in Garfield and Douglas counties.
+According to investigative journalist Holly at Altitude, 4 Dominion Voting Machines were certified in the state in June 2019 based on a Pro V&V Test Report, despite Pro V&V’s EAC accreditation having expired more than 2 years earlier, in Feb 2017.
+The certification was not renewed until after the election, in Feb 2021.
+This also affected ClearBallot Voting Systems, the vendor used in Garfield and Douglas counties, the only two that don’t use Dominion.
 That means:

-Both Clear Ballot and Dominion voting machines used in Colorado’s 2020 elections were not legally certified under Colorado law.
+Both Clear Ballot and Dominion voting machines used in Colorado’s 2020 elections — which we believe amounts to 100% of all election machines used in the state — were not legally certified under Colorado law.

 All Colorado elections conducted since June, 2019 using those systems may not be legal.

-Sec State Griswold and Colorado County Clerks have certified potentially illegal elections.
+Secretary of State Griswold and Colorado County Clerks have certified potentially-illegal elections.

 Suppression of Audits & Public Testimony

 Despite 1,400 petitions submitted to Colorado Secretary of State Jena Griswold, she put a ban on all independent election audits in the state.
 5 6 7 8 Not only did she ignore the requests, but also cut short the hearings in which members of the public could give testimony about election fraud and irregularities.
 9